Kathryn Harrington-Graves, Head of International Services at the HEA,

 Principal Fellow of the HEA (PFHEA): Jörg Waltje (CFE)

-New Round starting in Fall 2018 - stay tuned for further info!
+New Round starting in SPRING 2019 - stay tuned for further info!

 The Center for Faculty Excellence is collaborating with the Higher Education Academy (HEA) to bring a series of “Faculty Recognition Workshops” to TWU in order to prepare a core group of our faculty to apply for HEA Fellowships.
 HEA is a UK-based organization backed by a conglomerate of 133 universities and colleges of higher education.
 With more than 72,000 Fellows across the globe, the HEA Fellowship is an internationally recognized badge of professional competency for those who teach and support learning in higher education.